On the day

 The ceremony procedure

 A formal academic procession will enter the Great Hall.

 The Presiding Officer will address and welcome all students and guests in a short speech.

-The Secretary to the University or another senior official will announce the degree type (for example, PhD, MA, BSc, BA) and will call upon a senior member of academic staff to present graduating students for that degree.
+The Secretary will announce the degree type (for example, PhD, MA, BSc, BA) and will call upon a senior member of academic staff to present graduating students for that degree.

 When it comes to your degree, you will be directed to the foot of the stage stairs, where the Key Marshal will check your name.
-When the presenter announces your name, you will move onto the stage and proceed forward to the presiding officer to collect your documents.
+When the presenter announces your name, you will move onto the stage and proceed forward to the presiding officer.